National Science Day 2026, Theme, Raman Effect, CV Raman

 What is the Raman Effect?

-Founded by C.V Raman and K.S.
-Krishnan in 1928, under the Raman Effect, the light underwent a shift in wavelength when interacting the molecules of substances.
+The Raman Effect was founded by C.V Raman and K.S.
+Krishnan in 1928.
+Under the Raman Effect, the light underwent a shift in wavelength when interacting the molecules of substances.
 In this discovery, the effect demonstrated that light can be scattered, carrying valuable information about molecular vibrations.
 Ever since the discovery, this discovery has become an important tool in medicine, chemistry, physics and material composition and properties.
 This discovery helped him win the Nobel Prize in Physics in 1930.

 Who Was C.V.
 Raman?

-Sir Chandrasekhara Venkata Raman, also remembered as C.V.
+Sir Chandrasekhara Venkata Raman, also known as C.V.
 Raman was an Indian physicist who made big contributions to spectroscopy and optics.
 He won a Nobel prize in 1930 for the discovery of the Raman Effect.
-He happened to be the first Indian scientist to receive a Nobel Prize in Physics and laid the foundation of modern spectroscopy.
+He is the first Indian scientist to receive a Nobel Prize in Physics and laid the foundation of modern spectroscopy.
 The Raman Research Institute was founded in 1948 and he also served as the Director of the Indian Institute of Science, Bangalore.

 C.V.
 Raman’s Contributions